A batterers’ intervention program, or BIP, is a rehabilitation program you may be eligible for if convicted of certain domestic violence offenses.

 - reinstate probation under its existing terms.

-If the batterer’s intervention program is a part of a pretrial diversion program, failing the program will resurrect the criminal case.
-What happens next would depend on whether the defendant pled guilty in order to take pretrial diversion or not.
+If your batterers’ intervention program is part of a pretrial diversion program, failing the program will resurrect your criminal case.
+What happens next would depend on whether you pled guilty in order to get pretrial diversion.

-If the defendant had to plead guilty to be eligible for diversion, then failing a BIP will send the case back into the criminal justice system.
-However, the case would go straight to sentencing.
-The defendant cannot raise exculpatory evidence because he or she will have already pled guilty.
+If you had to plead guilty, then failing a BIP will send your case straight to sentencing.
+You cannot raise exculpatory evidence because you will have already pled guilty to domestic violence.

-If the defendant did not plead guilty, the case would return to criminal court for resolution.
-The defendant would be able to raise legal defenses to the charge.
-The prosecutor would have to prove that the defendant committed domestic violence.
+If you did not plead guilty, however, the case would return to criminal court as if it were any other case.
+You can raise legal defenses and, if you wish, go to trial where the prosecutor would have to prove beyond a reasonable doubt that you committed domestic violence.

-Generally, no, a defendant cannot expect his or her conduct at a BIP to remain confidential.
-Many states require batterer’s intervention programs to inform the court and probation department of the defendant’s progress.
-Disruptive behavior in counseling and missed sessions will be reported.
+You cannot expect your conduct in a BIP to remain confidential.
+Many states require BIPs to inform the court and probation department of your progress, so disruptive behavior in counseling and missed sessions will be reported.

-However, defendants usually have to sign a confidentiality agreement, promising not to disclose information about other participants in the BIP.
+However, you usually have to sign a confidentiality agreement promising not to disclose information about other participants in the BIP.

 What is a crime of domestic violence?